sunspinx/jira-timesheet/README.md

   -s, --save            saves the configuration into file -t, --token string    personal access token from Jira
       --url string      url to your Jira instance
-  -u, --user string     jira login
+  -u, --user string     jira username
       --year int        Year for which to generate timesheet (default is current year, has to be used with --month)

 Use "jira-timesheet [command] --help" for more information about a command.